AShenawy/UE4-GameAI_Project/README.md

 3- Running up to behind each other to try landing a sneak/back attack 4- Grouping with teammates at safety points
 5- End of level and final score calculation

+The characters navigate the level using the built-in Navmesh system, and can jump onto higher platforms using Navlinks setup – also included as part of UE4.

 ### Stage 1 - Run, Forrest, Run!